Zweihorn/macports-test/README.md

 1. Bug Report [Problem with MXML_CUSTOM in Version mxml-2.10 #201](https://github.com/michaelrsweet/mxml/issues/201) - *patch-mxml-file.c-issue201.diff*
 2. Missing GNU [DESTDIR: Support for Staged Installs](http://www.gnu.org/prep/standards/html_node/DESTDIR.html) - *patch-Makefile.in-DESTDIR.diff*

-By the command *port install mxml* my test version of a mxml 2.10 port installs successfuly on the a.m. environment.
+My test version of a mxml 2.10 port was installed successfuly on the a.m. environment by the *port install mxml* command.

 ## TBC
 to be continued